AleoNet/snarkOS/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --connect <connect>          Specify the IP address of a peer to connect to --miner <miner>              Specify this as a mining node, with the given miner address -n, --network <network>          Specify the network of this node [default: 2] --node <node>                Specify the IP address and port for the node server [default: 0.0.0.0:4132]
+        --connect <connect>          Specify the IP address and port of a peer to connect to --miner <miner>              Specify this as a mining node, with the given miner address -n, --network <network>          Specify the network of this node [default: 2] --node <node>                Specify the IP address and port for the node server [default: 0.0.0.0:4132]